 A blind cat can have a wonderful, happy life.
 It is not at all uncommon for pets, particularly older ones, to suffer vision loss.
-Normal cat vision is close to humans or perhaps just a little less.
-Pets have more problems focusing on near objects than people do, though, which is why your kitty may have some trouble seeing the last few kibbles in the food bowl.

-Just as people over the age of 40 tend to need reading glasses, the same vision changes start to develop in almost all cats over the age of five.
+Just as people over the age of 40 tend to need reading glasses, the same vision changes start to develop in almost all cats over the age of six.
 This normal change, called nuclear sclerosis, results in less flexibility of the lens, a hazy appearance, and less ability to focus on close objects.
 Pets still see pretty well despite the bluish tint to their eyes.

 It is not cruel to allow your pet to function as a blind pet.
 In fact, blind pets are not nearly as concerned about their deficit as most owners.
 When your pet becomes blind, the cat will just rely on its sense of smell and hearing.
 In many cases, vision loss is gradual, and pets adjust and make accommodations so successfully that owners are surprised to discover that their aging cat has become blind.